Periodic Table and Periodicity of Properties

 - Determining the electronegativity of elements

-- Observing the melting points of elements
+- Observing the melting points and boiling points of elements

 Data Analysis